lexfrl/react-layer-stack/README.md

 ### API

-3 components with few properties.
+3 components with a few properties.

 #### `<LayerStackMountPoint />`